Patricia Kaas: 1966–1984: Early life

 Patricia Noëlle Kaas, the youngest of her family, was born on 5 December 1966 in Forbach, Lorraine, France, near the German border.
 Her father, Joseph Kaas (1927–1996), a miner, was a French Germanophone, and her mother, Irmgard (née Thiel; 1930–1989), was a German from Saar.
 Kaas grew up in Stiring-Wendel, between Forbach and Saarbrücken on the French side of the border.
 Until the age of six, she spoke only Lorraine Franconian.
 Her mother encouraged Kaas, then a young girl, to become a singer.
 At the age of only eight Kaas was already singing songs by Sylvie Vartan, Dalida, Claude François and Mireille Mathieu, as well as English-language songs such as "New York, New York", at various small events such as the marriage of her brother.
 Her first real success came when she received first place at a pop song contest.

 Kaas took her first step into the professional music business at the age of 13, when, with the help of her brother Egon, she signed a contract with the Saarbrücken club Rumpelkammer.
 Kaas took the name Pady Pax — after Pax Majorettes, a brass band from Stiring-Wendel, of which she and her sister Carine were members — and for seven years appeared with the band, Dob's Lady Killers.
 At 16, she took a placement with a model agency in Metz.
 Her first attempts to break into the music business failed; a producer rejected her on the ground that the world did not need a second Mireille Mathieu.
 Kaas's producer at this time was the architect Bernard Schwartz.

 1985–1986: Jalouse and The Beginnings

 In 1985, at 19 years old, Kaas was sponsored by French actor Gérard Depardieu.
 Schwartz had seen her singing at the Rumpelkammer in Saarbrücken and introduced her to the songwriter François Bernheim.
 Bernheim worked with her and convinced Depardieu to produce her music.

-Depardieu produced Kaas's first single Jalouse (Eng: Jealous), written by Bernheim and Depardieu's wife, Elisabeth.
+Depardieu produced Kaas's first single Jalouse (Eng: Jealous), written by Bernheim and Depardieu's wife, Élisabeth.
 The single was published by EMI, but was a flop.
 Nonetheless, her encounter with Depardieu was one of the most important events at the beginning of Kaas's artistic career.